Handbook Markdown Guide

 Anchors

-Typically you shouldn’t need anchors as well structured documents with headings should prove a good route to linking to text you want may want to reference on another page.
+Typically you shouldn’t need anchors as well structured documents with headings should prove a good route to linking to text you may want to reference on another page.
 All headings act as anchors on a page.
-However there maybe times when you do need to drop an anchor in a long bit of text.
-You can do this in one of two ways.
-The first is the shortcode method and the other is with HTML.
+However there maybe times when you need it, such as if you have an icon in the header.

 Shortcode Anchors